Cambridge Biomedical Campus: Cambridge Public Health

 Cambridge Public Health is an interdisciplinary centre at the University of Cambridge.
 Based in the School of Technology, Cambridge Public Health is an umbrella organisation for more than 600 researchers and professionals working on public health issues.

 Established in 2020, Cambridge Public Health has evolved from, and brings together, elements of the earlier Cambridge Institute of Public Health (CIPH) and all of the PublicHealth @Cambridge Strategic Research Network.
 CIPH was a partnership between the University of Cambridge, the Medical Research Council and the National Health Service.
 It was created in 1993 to study disease in the population and to identify, evaluate and monitor public healthcare interventions.

 Cambridge Academy for Science and Technology

 The Cambridge Academy for Science and Technology is a secondary school for 14- to 18-year-olds offering GCSE, B-Tech and A-Level courses.
 It opened in September 2014 in the Deakin Centre as the University Technical College Cambridge.
 In September 2017, it moved into its own building on Robinson Way, situated next to the Long Road Sixth Form College, and was rebranded as the Cambridge Academy for Science and Technology.

-Others

-Other entities located on the Cambridge Biomedical Campus include: